 NAEP framework development shall be informed by a broad, balanced, and inclusive set of factors.
-Frameworks shall reflect an appropriate balance of current curricula and instruction, research regarding cognitive development and instruction, and the nation's future needs and desirable levels of achievement.
+Frameworks shall reflect an appropriate balance of consider current curricula and instruction, research regarding cognitive development and instruction, and the nation's future needs and desirable levels of achievement.
 This delicate balance between "what is" and "what should be" is at the core of the NAEP framework development process.

-To develop the recommended framework for Board adoption, the Governing Board convenes stakeholders (via panels and broad outreach) to identify and/or provide feedback on the content and design for each NAEP assessment.
+To develop the recommended framework for Board adoptionnew frameworks and implement substantive updates to existing frameworks when necessary, the Governing Board convenes stakeholders (via panels and broad outreach) to identify and/or provide feedback on the content and design for each NAEP assessment.